JonathanSalwan/ttexplore/README.md

   return 0;
   ```

-Harnessing your target with `ttexplore` only consist to craft the `triton::Context` with the appropriate state.
+Harnessing your target with TTexplore only consist to craft the `triton::Context` with the appropriate state.
 It can be initialized from a memory dump, a raw binary or by hand.
 It can be user or kernel code.
-The main point is that `ttexplore` will not emulate nor execute external calls, so your `triton::Context` must handle them before starting the exploration.
-For example see how `strncasecmp` is handle in the above harness.
+The main point is that TTexplore will not emulate nor execute external calls, so your `triton::Context` must handle them before starting the exploration.
+For example, see how `strncasecmp` is handled in the above harness.

 ## Output

-After compiling the harness with the `ttexplore` library.
+After compiling the harness with the TTexplore library.
 The output is the following:

 ```raw
 $ ./build/harness4 ./harness/4/target/test-strcmp